AimBrain/AimBrain-iOS-SDK/README.md

 AimBrain SDK can be used in two modes, by sending data to AimBrain API directly or by serialising requests and submitting the data via server side integration.

-To serialise requests `AMBNManager` has to be configured with session value.
+To serialise requests requiring active session `AMBNManager` has to be configured with session value.

 ```objective_c
 [AMBNManager sharedInstance].session = <session value>
 ```

 Once session is set methods with prefix ```getSerialized...``` can be called to retrieve serialized request data.